05 December 2024

 for he will deliver his people from their sins.”

 Skeptics who don’t believe the gospels, who don’t believe in prophetic dreams either, figure this dream wasn’t from God.
 It was nothing more than Joseph’s subconscious, telling him exactly what he wanted to hear: Mary’s preposterous story was true, and he could marry her.
 It was Joseph psyching himself into faith-by-wishful-thinking.
 Or they simply deny the dream ever took place: Joseph fathered Jesus himself.
-Or Joseph ignored Mary’s infidelity, married her anyway, and Jesus’s apostles spread the legend of a virgin birth.
-Regardless, non-miraculous.
+Or Joseph wanted a child so badly, he ignored Mary’s infidelity, married her anyway, and Jesus’s apostles spread the legend of a virgin birth.
+Regardless of the explanation, it’s a non-miraculous one.

 Cessationists think God turned off the miracles during the “silent years” between Malachi and Matthew, and turned ’em off again in our present day.
-Therefore they’ve no idea how prophetic dreams work.
+So of course they’ve no idea how prophetic dreams work.
 They presume Joseph believed the angel in his dream because it was a really profound mystical experience.
 Joseph was so euphoric with revelatory warm fuzzy feelings, he couldn’t possibly disbelieve the angel.
-That, they believe, is how such dreams work: Heavenly endorphins.
+This, they believe, is how such dreams work: Heavenly endorphins.
 Just like the Mormons use to confirm their gospel.

-In real life, people believe their prophetic dreams because they’ve been having them their whole life.
+In real life, Christians believe our prophetic dreams because we’ve been having them our whole lives.

 Many of us have prophetic dreams.
-We just don’t always recognize them as prophetic.
-When they come true, we think, “Hey, wasn’t that an interesting coincidence?
+We may not always recognize them as prophetic, and when they come true, we don’t always realie God’s trying to communicate to us through our dreams; we think, “Hey, isn’t that an interesting coincidence?
 I just dreamed about that.”
-We don’t realize God’s trying to communicate to us through our dreams—and when we ignore them, God tends to stop using them to communicate.
-After all, why call a person who only texts, and never picks up the phone?
+And when we keep ignoring this phenomenon, God tends to stop using them to communicate.
+After all, why call a person who never picks up the phone?
 (Seriously, folks: Why?
 Stop that.)

-Hence we see Joseph dream of angels three times in the first two chapters of Matthew—and each time, immediately obey them.
-Not ponder the messages for weeks, and wonder if they were really true; when Joseph heard the angel order him to get out of Bethlehem, he left that night.
-Mt 2.13-14 He’d learned, from plenty of previous experience, to trust these dreams.
+Hence we see Joseph dream of angels three times in the first two chapters of Matthew.
+And each time, Joseph obeyed them.
+Not ponder the messages for weeks, and wonder if they were really true, like someone who never before had a prophetic dream.
+When Joseph heard the angel order him to get out of Bethlehem, he left that night.
+Mt 2.13-14 He’d learned, from plenty of previous experience, to trust his dreams.

 ’Cause three experiences isn’t enough!
-And zero experiences doesn’t work at all.
+And zero experiences won’t work at all.
 Let’s say you never had a prophetic dream before, ever.
 Then clean out of the blue, you have one of an angel, who claims it came straight from God.
 Will you automatically trust it, and obey everything the angel tells you?
 Some do, but they’re 20 kinds of stupid.
 You don’t know whether this angel works for God or not.
-Nor do you know whether this dream, no matter how real it felt, was legitimate revelation.
+Nor do you know whether this dream, no matter how real it felt, was legitimate revelation… or whether someone slipped the wrong mushrooms into your stew.

-So now you see one of the major reasons God picked Joseph to become Jesus’s father.
+So now you see one of the major reasons God picked Joseph to become Jesus’s father: God picked a prophet.